“Ticking the compliance box”

 The marketing department that creates enough online shadow IT service accounts to choke a mailchimp and never asks once for IT approval or assistance until it’s broke, doesn’t work, or hacked.

 The devs create an application running on your servers and allow members to upload any file extensions the member desires or fails to expire cookie’s.
-The devs that create XSS and CSRF vulnerabilities so well that you’d think they were working for China or Russia.
+The devs that create XSS and CSRF vulnerabilities very well.
 These people.
 We must protect.
 These are our issues.

 From aviation to manufacturing processes and cyber security in-between, human error spares no one.

 This is why we have partnered with a company whose solution understands that human error will always be present.
 That is deception.
 Deceiving malicious attempts to cause chaos to your IT network.
-So you can click on that malicious link and nothing destructive will happen to your network.
+So go ahead and click that link, nothing will happen.